Alphabet Inc. (GOOG) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had lost 5.05% in the past month.
-In that same time, the Computer and Technology sector gained 1.19%, while the S&P 500 gained 3.08%.

-Investors will be hoping for strength from Alphabet Inc. as it approaches its next earnings release.
-The company is expected to report EPS of $1.33, up 9.92% from the prior-year quarter.
+Wall Street will be looking for positivity from Alphabet Inc. as it approaches its next earnings report date.
+In that report, analysts expect Alphabet Inc. to post earnings of $1.06 per share.
+This would mark a year-over-year decline of 12.4%.
 Our most recent consensus estimate is calling for quarterly revenue of $60.21 billion, up 4.76% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Alphabet Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Alphabet Inc.These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Alphabet Inc. is currently a Zacks Rank #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.36% lower.
+Alphabet Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Alphabet Inc. has a Forward P/E ratio of 22.03 right now.
-Its industry sports an average Forward P/E of 25.75, so we one might conclude that Alphabet Inc. is trading at a discount comparatively.
+Investors should also note Alphabet Inc.'s current valuation metrics, including its Forward P/E ratio of 22.45.
+This represents a discount compared to its industry's average Forward P/E of 28.18.

-Investors should also note that GOOG has a PEG ratio of 1.52 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-GOOG's industry had an average PEG ratio of 1.52 as of yesterday's close.
+Investors should also note that GOOG has a PEG ratio of 1.55 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Internet - Services stocks are, on average, holding a PEG ratio of 1.55 based on yesterday's closing prices.

 You can find more information on all of these metrics, and much more, on Zacks.com.